Click here for the Denali100k

 Finish Line Lodging

 The Denali135 race finishes just outside the town of Cantwell near the junction of the Denali Highway and Parks Highway.
-Post-race lodging (limited there to 20 rooms/40 beds) as well as the post-race award dinner will be held at the beautiful Denali Education Center which is a 20 minute drive North of the Denali135 finish line.

 All car rentals should be made the same time as lodging to ensure securing a rental vehicle.
 Only a limited number of rental car companies rent cars that can be driven on the Denali Highway due to the gravel surface of the road so Spirit Trips has partnered with Alaska 4x4 Rentals to provide competitive rental rates for SUV’s, Jeeps and Trucks that can be used as crew vehicles and driven on the Denali Highway and during your stay in Alaska.